August 1922

 The assassins of Sir Henry Wilson, Reggie Dunne and Joseph O’Sullivan, are hung in London.

-On this day, anti-Treaty volunteers burn Currygrane, the residence of James Mackay Wilson (Sir Henry Wilson’s cousin).
+In retaliation, anti-Treaty volunteers burn Currygrane, the residence of James Mackay Wilson (Sir Henry Wilson’s cousin).

 Coleman (2003), pg 145

-Fermoy, the last major town in anti-Treaty hands, is captured by pro-Treaty forces.
-The first phase of the civil war is over and more and more the anti-Treaty army reverts to guerrilla tactics.
+The first phase of the civil war is nearly over and more and more the anti-Treaty army reverts to guerrilla tactics.

 O’Donoghue (1986), pg 266

-A 200-strong pro-Treaty force, under Commandant Tom Scarteen O’Connor, lands at Kenmare and takes the town.
+A 200-strong pro-Treaty force, under Commandant Tom ‘Scarteen’ O’Connor, lands at Kenmare and takes the town.
 (O’Connor is one of the few South Kerry officers who had gone pro-Treaty.)
 Afterwards, Rathmore and Valencia are taken.

-Pro-Treaty troops from Tralee, under James Dempsey and Jim McGuinness, take Killarney, on the 13th.
-Rathmore is taken on the 15th and Killorglin on the same day.
-Millstreet is taken on the 19th.
-Cahirciveen is taken on 24th after pro-Treaty troops, under Tom ‘Scarteen’ O’Connor, land at Reenard Point.
+Cahirciveen is taken on August 24th after pro-Treaty troops, under Tom ‘Scarteen’ O’Connor, land at Reenard Point.
 In capturing all these towns, the pro-Treaty troops meet little resistance.
-(There were some casualties when they landed at Reenard Point.)
+(There were some casualties at the landing at Reenard Point.)

 Hopkinson (1988), pg 166; Horgan (2018), pg 100 & 169; Doyle (2008), pgs 138-141,